PHP quiz #1 - for loopJune 14, 2019

 This ancient operator did not stand the test of time, not many programming languages support it.

-PHP does not do either.
-It is not listed in the precedence table and using it will generally result in a syntax error.
+PHP doesn't do either.
+It's not listed in the precedence table and using it will generally result in a syntax error.

 For some strange reason, in for loop conditions the comma operator is correctly evaluated.